+National criteria or action levels for 2378-TCDD have not yet been established.
 The respective program offices are currently reviewing three dioxin hazard assessment documents (ambient water quality criteria for 2378-TCDD; health assessment document for dioxins; and health and environmental effects profile for tetra-, penta-, and hexachlorodibenzo-p-dioxins) being prepared by ORD to determine the implications these documents have on the dioxin strategy.
+Site-specific assessments have been made (the 1 ppb action level for soil at Times Beach, Mo.), however, despite the lack of national criteria in order to assess the potential risk to humans at contaminated sites.
+In addition, the FDA has established a "level of concern" for 2378-TCDD in fish.

-EPA's OSWER, in conjunction with ORD and the Chlorinated Dioxin Work Group?
-(CDWG), is responsible for developing a list of health and environmental effects research needs.
-They should also standardize hazard assessment information, establish exposure scenarios, and develop a nomograph for converting from 2378-TCDD levels of contamination in all environmental media to estimates of upper risk limits for a variety of exposure scenarios.
+Until such time that further action levels are developed, EPA's OSWER, in conjunction with ORD, is responsible for developing a list of health and environmental effects research needs.
+Included among these needs are standardization of hazard assessment information, establishment of exposure scenarios, and development of a nomograph for converting from 2378-TCDD levels of contamination in all environmental media to estimates of upper risk limits for a variety of exposure scenarios.
+This type of information is imperative for the development of action levels.

 4. Once it is in a medium at levels of concern, what can be done about it?
-2

 Available techniques are quite limited at this time.
-EPA's OSWER, in conjunction with ORD and the Dioxin Disposal Advisory Group will be responsible for pilot testing the more promising disposal/destruction techniques.
+EPA's OSWER, in conjunction with ORD and the Dioxin Disposal Advisory Group, will be responsible for pilot testing the more promising disposal/destruction techniques.